semuconsulting/PyGPSClient/README.md

 1. Supports both NMEA and UBX protocols.
 It uses the existing pynmea2 library for NMEA parsing and implements a **[new pyubx2 library](https://github.com/semuconsulting/pyubx2)** for UBX parsing.
-1. Capable of reading from serial/USB port or previously-saved datalog file.
+1. Capable of reading from serial/USB port or previously-saved binary datalog file.
 1. Configurable GUI with selectable and resizeable widgets.
 1. Expandable banner widget showing key navigation information.
 1. Serial console widget showing either raw or parsed data stream.